 Results: A total of 1466 patients were screened and 478 enrolled; 238 were assigned to continue and 240 to tapering and discontinuing antidepressants.
 Their average age was 54 and 73% were women.
 Adherence to trial assignment was 70% vs 52% in the maintenance and discontinuation groups, respectively.
 Relapse occurred in 92 of 238 (39%) patients in the maintenance group and 135 of 240 (54%) in the discontinuation group.
 The primary outcome of estimated time to relapse was 13.3 weeks vs 19.0 weeks, for discontinuation and maintenance, respectively (hazard ratio, 2.06; 95% confidence interval, 1.56 to 2.70; p<0.001).
 Secondary outcomes were generally in the same direction as the primary outcome.
 Participants who discontinued antidepressants experienced more depressive, anxiety and withdrawal symptoms and stopped study medication sooner.

 Conclusions: Selected patients in primary care practices, who felt well enough to discontinue antidepressants after at least 9 months of continuous use, had higher rates of depression relapse with tapering and discontinuation of medication compared to those who remained on medication.

-(ISRCTN15969819)
+(Funded by the National Institute for Health Research Health Technology Assessment Programme (13/115/48); ISRCTN15969819)

 Introduction